Cabinet of Yoon Suk Yeol

 This page provides the list of members – incumbent and nominated – of the State Council of South Korean President Yoon Suk Yeol.
 Though Yoon was removed from office on 4 April 2025 due to his impeachment by the National Assembly, and Prime Minister Han Duck-soo and First Deputy Prime Minister Choi Sang-mok resigned on 1 May 2025, the rest of the cabinet continued to govern until the inauguration of Lee Jae-myung on 4 June.

 In December 2023, Yoon carried out a major overhaul, replacing about a third of his cabinet members ahead of the legislative election in April 2024.

+State Council

+President

+Yoon Suk Yeol defeated the Democratic Party nomineee, Lee Jae Myung, in the 2022 presidential election.
+He assumes office on 11 May 2022.
+Yoon was suspended from 14 December 2024 onwards and was arrested on 15 January 2025.
+He was successfully impeached from office on 4 April 2025.